Contact information for key programs and services at this installation.

 If you have any questions about the PFRP, please send an email to the facilitator.

 This program provides support services for military members and their families during deployments, extended TDY, remote assignments and disaster situations.
 Specific services include individual and family pre-deployment briefings, group briefings and support groups for families experiencing temporary separations.

-Pre and Post-Deployment Briefings: Individual or family informative briefings to help active duty members and spouses (when applicable) prepare for separation and reunion due to military requirements.
+Pre- and Post-Deployment Briefings: These are individual or family informative briefings designed to help active duty members and spouses (when applicable) prepare for separation and reunion due to military requirements.
 Families will be advised of the many community resources available to them during the separation and reintegration periods.
 Spouses are highly encouraged to attend.
 Special reunion briefings are also offered for children.

-Morale E-mail Program: The A&FRC has computers with e-mail capability available during regular duty hours, 8:30 am to 3:30 pm.
-You can set up your own free internet e-mail account to exchange messages with your loved one.
+Morale Email Program: The HM&FRC has computers with email capability available during regular duty hours, 8:30 am to 3:30 pm.
+You can set up your own free internet email account to exchange messages with your loved one.
 No appointment is necessary.

-Hearts Apart Support Group: An informal support group that meets during the year.
-It is designed for families of deployed/remote military members to come together to share experiences and provide friendship and support to one another.
-Activities for children include glow bowling, picnics, pool parties, and scavenger hunts.
+Hearts Apart Support Group: An informal support group that meets during the year, Hearts Apart is designed for families of deployed/remote military members to come together to share experiences and provide friendship and support to one another.
+Activities for children include glow bowling, picnics, pool parties and scavenger hunts.

-Give Parents A Break: Another Air Force Aid Society sponsored program to help Air Force families coping with deployments.
-This program provides free childcare for 4 hours, the third Saturday of the month at the Child Development Center to allow parents a "stress break."
+Give Parents a Break: An AFAS-sponsored program to help Air Force families coping with deployments is called Give Parents a Break.
+This program provides free childcare for four hours on the third Saturday of the month at the Child Development Center to allow parents a stress break.